bytestring-net/bevy_lunex/docs/src/2_installation.md

 ### Bevy

-To avoid conflicts with `bevy_ui`, you can disable the default features and enable them manually.
+To avoid potential conflicts with `bevy_ui`, you can disable the default features and enable them manually.
 This prevents mixing different UI crates and reduces confusion.
 Refer to Bevy's [Cargo.toml](https://github.com/bevyengine/bevy/blob/main/Cargo.toml#L55) file for the complete list of features.

 Add the following to your `Cargo.toml`: